Luzifer/dockermanager/README.md

       --docker-host="tcp://192.168.59.103:2376": Connection method to the docker server --fullHost[=true]: Manage all containers on host
-      --refreshInterval=30: fetch new images every <N> minutes --serfAddress="127.0.0.1:7373": Address of the serf agent to connect to --standalone[=false]: Do not use Serf to talk to other hosts
+      --refreshInterval=30: fetch new images every <N> minutes
 ```

 ### Configuration file